 - AS: Go to those you do not have unity with and seek reconciliation

-When you’ve discovered the MILPAS, you will have a better understanding of your subject, the text, and deeper wisdom on what and how to write your sermon.
+When you’ve discovered the MILPAS, you will better understand your subject and the text and deeper wisdom on what and how to write your sermon.

 Your outline is your tool for communicating.
-It will consist of 5 significant parts, which will come as no surprise and are pretty straightforward.
+It will consist of 5 significant parts, which are straightforward and will come as no surprise.
 We will still use Mark 8 and Ephesians 4 to write the skeletons of your sermon.

 - Text: Base Scripture you will be using